 Not sure how to draft an anti-bullying policy?
 Click here to view an example!

 2. Educate and Provide Resources

 All employees must be educated on what bullying looks like.
 This should be communicated in numerous ways- via posters in common areas, verbally from management in staff meetings, the employee handbook, and even through anti-bullying workshops.
+One of the most commen types of bullying is cyberbullying.
+You can read more on that and how to deal with it here.
 It is vital for managers and supervisors to know how to deal with bullying.
 Make sure to provide leadership training so that they know how to become leaders who treat their employees with respect, rather than intimidating them.
 To find more workplace bullying resources visit here.

 3. Strategic Onboarding

 Hiring effectively is one of the most effective methods of preventing workplace bullying.
 The obvious signs of potential bullying are mood swings, paranoia, quick temper, and a history of violence.
 This can be hard to detect during the interview process, which is why it is so important to ask the right questions and perform background checks before hiring a candidate.
 Dominion recently partnered with Verified First, which is a background and drug screening company that offers the option to run background checks within our software.
 By partnering with them, we are able to help our clients ensure that the people they are interviewing are who they say they are, and ultimately helping them prevent workplace bullying within their organizations.
 To learn more about how background checks can improve your onboarding experience, click here.